sghpjuikit/player/CONTRIBUTING.md

 It also does not require an IDE or any setup whatsoever.

 The widgets bundled with the application are no different, but for convenience, they are part of the project as separate modules.
-This allows auto-completion, syntax highlighting as well as build failure when any widget fails to compile.
-Simply put, they seem as though they are ordinary project source files.
+This allows auto-completion, syntax highlighting as well as build failure when any widget fails to compile - they seem as though they are ordinary project source files.

 - Creating a widget is done by creating a widget directory
-  To create widget `MyWidget`:
+  To create widget `MyWidget` (unique technical name):
    - Create `app/widgets/myWidget` widget directory (should be [java package name](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html)
    - `app/widgets/mywidget/MyWidget.kt` kotlin (.kt) or java (.java) source file
    - declare package `package myWidget` which is the name of the directory
    - there, declare a top level class `MyWidget` (must be the same as the name of the directory, capitalized [camel case](https://en.wikipedia.org/wiki/Camel_case))
    - and extend `sp.it.pl.layout.widget.controller.SimpleController`
+   - optionally annotate your class with `sp.it.pl.layout.widget.Widget.Info`
 - To delete widget delete the widget directory

 Developing a widget carries several conveniences: